 The Group regulation “Compensation standards” regulates the framework for the Group-wide compensation policy, in particular in regard to its alignment to risk management.
 It stipulates the basis, values and objectives and sets out the minimum requirements for the design of the compensation systems.
 In addition, it regulates Group-internal and Group-external reporting as well as related responsibilities.

 The Group regulation applies particularly to those persons who are identified as risk takers in a process that is carried out annually.

-The Group companies issue company-specific compensation guidelines, which take into consideration the applicable (special) legal regulations.
+The Group companies issue company-specific compensation guidelines that take into consideration the applicable (special) legal regulations.
 Deviations from the Group regulation are only permitted if they stem from prevailing law or special legal regulations.

-The compensation for performance complies with the business strategy as well as with the targets and values of the LLB Group and is based on the following principles:
+The compensation policy is in line with the business strategy as well as with the targets and values of the LLB Group and is based on the following principles:

 - Sustainability and risk adjustment:

 Compensation practices must contribute to long-term corporate development.
 They must support risk management and the pursuit of both continuous increases in the company’s value and long-term client and employee retention.
 Compensation policy has to offer incentives in a manner that allows for adequate risk behaviour by individual persons in order to counteract any conflicts of interest.

 The design of the compensation regulations and processes is based on a mutual foundation of trust between employees and employers.
 This is necessary because there are time differences between the provision of the performance and the acceptance of responsibility on the one hand, and the payment of the compensation on the other.
 Furthermore, a performance appraisal has subjective elements.
 Accordingly, the voluntary nature of the payment of the variable component must be ensured and attention must be drawn to the scope of discretion in this respect.